alemigav/harmony-hash-game/diagram.md

-# Harmony Hex - Complete Mermaid Diagram Documentation
+# Harmony Hash - Complete Mermaid Diagram Documentation

 ## Overview
-This document provides visual explanations of the Harmony Hex game system using Mermaid diagrams.
-These diagrams serve as complementary copyright documentation, illustrating the original combination of game mechanics, UI interactions, and system architecture that constitute the unique Harmony Hex gameplay experience, but are not limited to it, having the possibility of being represented in other formats and ways while retaining the game mechanics.
+This document provides visual explanations of the Harmony Hash game system using Mermaid diagrams.
+These diagrams serve as complementary copyright documentation, illustrating the original combination of game mechanics, UI interactions, and system architecture that constitute the unique Harmony Hash gameplay experience, but are not limited to it, having the possibility of being represented in other formats and ways while retaining the game mechanics.

 ---